loutlot/DIYMidiFighter/README.md

  **!Make sure to purchase more than 16 units of this, since quality is poor and can come with bad condition**

  - M3 x 8mm Flat Head Screw * 4
-   This is for closing a lid.
+   This is for closing a lid, cheap to purchase at Aliexpress too with items above.

  - Some Cables for internal connetions